GPurgatorio/Master-Computer-Science-ICT/README.md

 The data plane is connected to a DC's VM which acts as a control plane.

 # Disks and Storage
-After the fabric, another fundamental component of a datacenter is the storage.
-The storage can be provided with various technologies.
-The simplest one is that the disks are put inside each servers and are used as we use the disk on our laptop.
-Of course it is not useful if we have a bunch of data to manage, and some networking solution can be better to use.

 **IOPS**: Input/output operations per second is an input/output performance measurement used to characterize computer storage devices (associated with an access pattern: random or sequential).